cgoods94/datasciencecoursera/GettingAndCleaningData/Output Files and Doc/codebook.md

      * *GravityAcc* - acceleration due to gravity
      * *BodyAccJerk* - the change in acceleration of the subject's body
      * *BodyGyro* - the angular velocity of the smartphone as recorded by the gyroscope
-     * *BodyGyroJerk* - the change in angular acceleration of the smartphone as record by the gyroscope
+     * *BodyGyroJerk* - the change in angular acceleration of the smartphone as recorded by the gyroscope

     *For more information regarding these measurements, please see features_info.txt in the raw dataset .zip*